-How to Cook Haggis
+How To Cook Haggis

-Ask the finest chefs how to cook haggis and they all agree – cooking haggis is simple.
+Ask the finest chefs how to cook haggis and they all agree, cooking haggis is simple.
 Just make sure you serve it piping hot.

 In the oven

-• Preheat oven to 180°C (160°C fan) mark 4, remove the outer packaging of a 907g haggis (serves 4-5), but don’t remove the tight casing.
+Preheat your oven to 180°C (160°C fan), remove the outer packaging but keep the tight casing on.

-• Remove skin and clips before serving.
+Remove skin and clips before serving.

-In a pan
+In a pan (poaching)

 In a microwave

-• Remove the outer packaging and the tight casing
+Remove all packaging and the tight casing.

 Haggis, neeps and tatties with whisky cream sauce